Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 Each validator in the example has selected a different validator payment (that is, a percentage of the reward set aside directly for the validator before sharing with all bonded stake).
-The validator's payment percentage (in AXC, although the same calculations work for LUNAR) is listed in brackets (`[]`) next to each validator.
+The validator's payment percentage is listed in brackets (`[]`) next to each validator.
 Note that since the validator payment is public knowledge, having a low or non-existent validator payment may attract more stake from nominators, since they know they will receive a larger reward.